KissLog-net/KissLog.Documentation/source/on-premises/logBee-backend/configuration.rst

 Configuration
 =================================

-KissLog.Backend behavior can be customized by updating the ``Configuration\KissLog.json`` file.
+logBee.Backend behavior can be customized by updating the ``Configuration\logBee.json`` file.

-A full example of the ``KissLog.json`` configuration file can be found `here <https://github.com/KissLog-net/KissLog-server/blob/main/KissLog.Backend/KissLog.json>`_.
+A full example of the ``logBee.json`` configuration file can be found `here <https://github.com/KissLog-net/KissLog-server/blob/main/KissLog.Backend/KissLog.json>`_.

 .. contents:: Configuration options
    :local: